chiyounglee01/movie_recommender/README.md

-# Building a Movie Recommender using the Movie Lens Dataset
+# Building a Movie Recommender Using the Movie Lens Dataset

 **In this project, we will explore two types of recommender systems: 1) collaborative filtering, and 2) content-based filtering.
 We will build our own recommendation system using the [MovieLens](https://movielens.org/home) dataset in Python.**